AkhilSharma90/Akhil-Tutorials-Website/content/docs/elm/elm/core_concepts.md

 ---
-title: "2.
-Core Concepts in Elm"
+title: "Core Concepts in Elm"
 description: "Understanding the foundational concepts that make Elm robust and functional."
 icon: "code"
 draft: false